The Genius (TV series): Accusations of plagiarism

 The Genius has been accused of plagiarizing popular Japanese manga series through its choice of matches.
-For example, the first Main Match of season one, "1.2.3 Game" has been compared to "Restricted Rock, Paper, Scissors" from Kaiji, and season one's fourth Main Match "Zombie Game" to "Angels and Demons" from Liar Game: Season 2 (aka, "Infection Game" in original manga). and also people pointed out that concept, format of series are similar to Japanese live-action version of Liar Game.
+For example, the first Main Match of season one, "1.2.3 Game" has been compared to "Restricted Rock, Paper, Scissors" from Kaiji, and season one's fourth Main Match "Zombie Game" to "Angels and Demons" from Liar Game: Season 2 (aka, "Infection Game" in original manga).
+People also pointed out similarities in music, format, visual direction, and game style to the Japanese live-action version Liar Game.

-Jung Jong-yeon, the producer of The Genius, claimed that all games in the series are they designed themselves, and they never bought any other media's copyrights. and initially denied receiving any inspiration from these media, instead saying he was "inspired by Big Brother and Survivor, not a Liar Game." during interview in 2013.
-But in 2014, He later admitted to using Liar Game as a reference by saying "(it was) reference, but not copied." and still denied plagiarizing any matches from Liar Game.
-The fans of the Liar Game were not happy with this response and are currently still demanding an apology.
+Jung Jong-yeon, the producer of The Genius, claimed that all games in the series are designed by themselves, and they never bought any other media's copyrights.
+He initially denied receiving any inspiration from these media, instead saying he was "inspired by Big Brother and Survivor, not a Liar Game" during an interview in 2013.
+But in 2014, he later admitted to using Liar Game as a reference by saying "(it was) reference, but not copied" and still denied plagiarizing any matches from Liar Game.

-tvN later broadcast a korean live-action remake of Liar Game in 2014.
+tvN later broadcast a Korean live-action remake of Liar Game in 2014.
 But it was mentioned that only drama production company 'Apollo Pictures' hold the Liar Game's copyright, not The Genius team.
 Jung Jong-yeon says The Genius has nothing to do with this remake.